-With 2020 just around the corner, a handful of IT leaders dished out some pivotal tech predictions they say will have an impact on the IT and business landscape next year.
+Stephen Sims, CEO of Brennan IT joins the conversation as IT leaders discuss some of the pivotal tech predictions they say will have an impact on the IT and business landscape throughout 2020!

 Stephen Sims, CEO, Brennan IT: Hybrid IT will take centre stage in 2020.